 This goofy guy is just everything.
 Did you know most octopuses die after mating?
 The most interesting part of this is that the mother basically starves herself while carrying and caring for her eggs and then, in essence, self-combusts once she’s done her job.
 Motherhood, right?
-If you ever find an octopus in the ocean, odds are they aren’t swimming.
-They usually walk on the ocean floor.
+Like real-life moms, mother octopuses clearly care enormously about their young.
+Perhaps it’s because they have three hearts (octopuses that is, not human moms).

 Octopus No. 3

 This guy looks like a cranky fellow!
 Did you know that all octopuses contain venom?
 Scientists believe the venom comes from the bacteria found in their bodies.
 No worries, though; most octopuses don’t have enough venom to hurt you… unless you encounter a blue-ringed octopus, which has been known to paralyze people.
-Here’s another terrifying fact.
-A hungry octopus will eat their own.
+However, octopuses honestly pose more of a threat to each other, as hungry octopuses will eat their own.
 In 2008, scientists observed an octopus attack, suffocate, and eat an octopus they had just mated with.
 Savage is an understatement.
-They also have really cool abilities.
-For example, the mimic octopus can change its body shape to mimic the bodies of other animals.
-(Mind… blown.)

 Octopus No. 4

 They may look pretty silly, but the octopus is surprisingly intelligent.
 Octopuses in the wild have been observed building homes for themselves, and one captive octopus was able to open a childproof medicine bottle to access her lunch.
-Think she could get that pesky bottle of chewy vitamins open for us?
-But those tentacles aren’t just for opening jars.
+Those tentacles aren’t just for opening jars, either.
 Back in the 70s, there were World Octopus Wrestling Championships, but it was banned in 1976.
+In fact, octopuses have all sorts of really cool abilities.
+For example, the mimic octopus can change its body shape to mimic the bodies of other animals.
+(Mind… blown.)